 Abukumado

-Abukumado Cave (あぶくま洞, Abukumadō), located in eastern Fukushima Prefecture, is a remarkable 3,000-meter-long limestone cave network discovered in 1969.
-Formed over 80 million years by underground streams, the cave showcases incredible stalactites and stalagmites, including the famous 'Christmas Tree' stalagmite, the largest of its kind in Japan.
-About 600 meters of the cave are open to the public, featuring well-developed platforms, paved walkways, and some steep staircases.
-It takes around an hour to explore the main walking course, with occasional narrow passages that are easy to navigate.
+Abukumado Cave (あぶくま洞, Abukumadō), located in eastern Fukushima Prefecture, is a stunning limestone cave system that stretches for 3,000 meters and was discovered in 1969.
+Formed over 80 million years by underground streams, the cave features a fascinating array of stalactites and stalagmites, with the iconic 'Christmas Tree' stalagmite being the largest of its kind in Japan.
+Approximately 600 meters of the cave are accessible to the public, with well-maintained platforms and paved walkways that make the exploration enjoyable and safe.
+The main walking route, which takes about an hour to complete, includes some steep staircases and narrow passages, but they are easy to navigate, allowing visitors to fully immerse themselves in the natural beauty of the cave.

 Hours and Fees